-The Department of Otolaryngology—Head and Neck Surgery at IU School of Medicine offers three one-year fellowships: Head and Neck Oncology and Reconstructive Surgery; Advanced Facial Plastic and Reconstructive Surgery; and Rhinology and Endoscopic Skull Base Surgery.
+The Department of Otolaryngology—Head and Neck Surgery at IU School of Medicine offers five fellowships: Head and Neck Oncology and Reconstructive Surgery; Advanced Facial Plastic and Reconstructive Surgery; Rhinology and Endoscopic Skull Base Surgery and Neurotology.

 These multidisciplinary experiences are designed to prepare trainees for a career in academic medicine.
 Outside of clinical duties, a strong emphasis will be placed on a fellow’s role as a future educator.